 Allow me to fill in the facts for the economically illiterate.

-UBI is a horrible for a great many reasons, not the least of which is that you have no right to point a gun at my head and steal my money just because you think it makes you a nicer person.
-But even within a pragmatic mindset — doing whatever works best regardless of the moral component — there is simply no logical argument for a Universal Basic Income.
+UBI is a horrible idea for a great many reasons, not the least of which is that you have no right to point a gun to my head and steal my money just because you think it makes you a nicer person.
+But even within a pragmatic mindset — doing whatever works best without any moral constraint — there is simply no logical argument for a Universal Basic Income.

 The next flaw inherent in a UBI is that it is either too small to stand on its own or so big that it destroys the incentive to work.
 Take, for instance, the proposal of Charles Murray (a conservative) to allot $13,000 annually to every adult over the age of 21, with $3,000 of that amount going toward mandatory medical funding, leaving $10,000 of disposable income per adult over 21.
 But under our current system, Medicare alone costs $11,000 per recipient and Social Security amounts to $16,000 per recipient.
 With less than half of that total in UBI, you can either eliminate these programs and see drastic reductions in the quality and/or availability of care, or you will have to pile UBI on top of these already unsustainable programs.
 Keep in mind that Social Security is headed for insolvency, and even at the most generous estimates, if you took 100% of the wealth of the top 1%, you could only fund Medicare (just Medicare as it currently stands) for three years and nine months (that same amount couldn’t pay for Medicare-for-All for even six months).
 As Thomas Sowell points out, “[Milton] Friedman’s plan for a negative income tax to help the poor has already been put into practice.
 But, contrary to his intention to have this replace the welfare state bureaucracy, it has been simply tacked on to all the many other government programs, instead of replacing them.”
 Additionally, a single mother with two children bringing in $10,000 of disposable income is still only halfway to reaching the poverty line, so she would likely continue to need social safety net services.